 Princess Rosalinda was about to become the Queen of Costa Luna when her country is invaded by an evil dictator.
 In order to protect her, she is placed in the Princess Protection Program to keep her identity hidden.
 Now known as Rosie, she moves in with Carter’s family in rural Louisiana.
 Carter teaches Rosie how to act like a normal American teenager, and Rosie teaches Carter how to be a princess.

 Did you know that Rosie and Carter are friends in real life, though?
 Yep, you may recognize these famous BFFs — Demi Lovato (Sunny with a Chance) slips into Rosalinda’s royal slippers, and Carter’s sneakers are filled by Selena Gomez (Wizards of Waverly Place).
-Read our exclusive interview with Selena and see what it’s like to be best friends with your co-star — plus some inside dish on her upcoming album!
+Read our exclusive interview with Selena and see what it’s like to be best friends with your co-star.

 Was it fun working with Demi on Princess Protection Program?

 Selena: I really don’t think I could find anything that was wrong with working with Demi.
 We’ve known each other for almost 10 years now, so there isn’t really anything we can surprise each other with.
 It is kind of odd trying to pretend like I don’t know who this person is in the movie, in the beginning, so that was fun.
 Being able to work with someone you’re comfortable with is always nice because it’s not the awkward, “Hi, nice to meet you.
 We have to pretend to be best friends.”
 So all the stuff that’s genuine in the movie is actual.

 Does the friendship in the movie mirror real life?